rafeca/rafeca.github.com/_posts/2015-02-15-toggle-func-in-python.markdown

 ---
 layout: post
 title: "Hanoi.
 Toggle functionalities in python"
-categories: [python, a/b testing, controlled deployment]
+categories: [python, a-b testing, controlled deployment]
 ---

 Upon deploying a new version of your product into production,